-An extensive audit was undertaken by the IPC lead (Dr Lorna Coleman) and IPC Link Practitioner (Heather Baker RGN) using the Care Setting Process Improvement tool.
+Annual audits are completed by the IPC lead (Dr Lorna Coleman) and IPC Lead Nurse (Heather Baker RGN) using the Care Setting Process Improvement tool.

-All areas of the St Thomas Health Centre will be audited and an action plan for improvements will be produced.
-The completed audit sheets will be stored in the IPC file and the audit will be repeated in March 2018.
+All areas of St Thomas, Exwick and the Student Health Centres are audited and action plans for improvements are produced.
+The completed audit sheets are stored in the IPC file.

 Every year practice policies and procedures are reviewed by the practice IPC team to ensure compliance with best practice.

 We aim to share information with our patients and a copy of this Annual Statement will be published on our practice website.
 We will notify patients of any seasonal outbreaks via a notice board in the waiting room and on our website.

 Regular risk assessments are undertaken to minimise the risk of infection and to ensure the safety of patients and staff.
 The following risk assessments relating to infection control have been completed in the past year and appropriate actions have been taken.